scttdavs/scttdavs.github.io/_drafts/2020-05-05-becoming-a-recurser.md

 ## D3

 I had been wanting to learn about [D3][d3] for a long time, and finally I had the opportunity.
-Infographics, in particular, have been an interest of mind since my graphic design days.
+Infographics, in particular, have been an interest of mine since my graphic design days.
 In particular, [Edward Tufte][tufte] was someone whose work I always admired.
-I figured I could build something in D3 in the style of Tufte.
+I figured that for a project, I could build something in D3 in the style of Tufte.
 After a bit of research, I found [a library][rfancyaxis] written in R that basically accomplished what I was looking for.
-I used that library as a visual guide to basically build the same thing in javascript.
+I used that library as a visual guide to basically build the same thing, but in javascript.

 With that in mind, I was able to publish [fancy-axis][fancyaxis], with its first feature, a rug plot.
-It implements the same interface as D3 for axes, so that it follows the same pattern and can be used interchangeably.
-It also adds a couple more methods, since the axes will need to access the chart data now, but it follow the same patterns as the rest of the library, so that should be familiar too.
+It implements the same interface as D3 for axes, so that it follows the same API and can be used interchangeably.
+But now that the axes will need to access the chart data directly, it also adds a couple more methods as well an options object for styling, but it follow the same patterns as the rest of the library's api so that it should still be familiar.
 Here is an example:

 {% highlight javascript %}
 import { rugPlot } from "fancy-axis";